CU-CSCI3308-Fall2025/group-project-bsafig/ReadMe.md

 # Spotigang Music Social Feed

 ## Application Description
-A music social feed application.
+A music social feed application using the Spotify API to search for existing songs.

 ## Contributers
 - Ben Safigan